-Here we will learn sqlite data types with example and how to use data types (null, integer, text, real, blob, boolean, data and time) in sqlite databases with examples.
+Here we will learn SQLite data types with examples and how to use data types (null, integer, text, real, blob, boolean, date and time) in sqlite databases with examples.

-In SQLite each table in a database has a data type and name.
-Data type defines that what type of data that can be stored in a column of a table.
+In SQLite, each table in a database has a data type and name.
+The data type defines what type of data can be stored in a column of a table.

 Most databases use strong, static column type for tables.
-This means that column can only hold value that is compatible with columns defined type.
+This means that the column can only hold a value that is compatible with columns defined type.

-SQLite support 5 concrete data type which are also known as storage classes.
+SQLite support 5 concrete data type which is also known as storage classes.
 Following are the 5 storage classes that are supported by SQLite

 |INTEGER||The value is a signed integer numbers (8-byte length).
 Integer values are whole numbers i.e. it may be positive or negative.
 They can vary in size: 1, 2, 3, 4, 6, or 8 bytes.
 Integer has a range of −9,223,372,036,854,775,808 to +9,223,372,036,854,775,807, or roughly 19 digits.
 For example, it holds value like 6, 56985, -655656, etc.|

 Type affinity determines the storage class.
-In SQLite type affinity is used to store the values within a column and type affinity of a column is determined by the declared type of column.
-However, you still can store any type of data as you wish, these types are recommended but not required.
+In SQLite, type affinity is used to store the values within a column, and the declared type of column determines the type affinity of a column.
+However, you still can store any type of data as you wish; these types are recommended but not required.

-These types were introduced in SQLite to maximize the compatibility between SQLite and other database management system.
+These types were introduced in SQLite to maximize the compatibility between SQLite and other database management systems.

 |Text||A column with this affinity can only store TEXT, NULL or BLOB value.
 If you store INTEGER in this affinity, then it is converted to text value type.|